aglerj/TelemetryTool2CSV/README.md

         } ]

 Step 3: Download and update the Script
 - Download the PowerShell script - https://github.com/aglerj/TelemetryTool2CSV/blob/main/TelemetryToolETL.ps1 .
 Update the script to utilize your correct SIEM IP and Port.
+Note that this script utilizes UDP.

 #Update to use your Syslog VIP IP here
 $Syslogserver="192.168.65.200"